 Most math programs will expect you to complete a capstone as a graduation requirement.
 A capstone is a presentation based on the culmination of your learnings.
-It could be a PowerPoint presentation or a thesis; your professors will hand out the rubrik laying out the expectations.
+It could be a presentation or a thesis; your professors will hand out the rubric outlining their expectations.

 Math majors have a long list of objectives.
 The expectation is that they graduate their programs knowing certain things such as:

-- Show where the quadratic formula comes from, how it was derived, and many other important tidbits of information regarding this ancient formula
+- Show where the quadratic formula comes from, how it was derived, and many other important tidbits of information regarding it

 - Easily prove the Pythagorean Theorem